seethespark/github-puller/README.md

 Set a Secret.

 Set your firewall to forward requests on port 7777 to the github-puller server.

+If your internal SSH server is running code which requires a service restart before it is displayed then you will need some sort of file watcher.
+If it is Node.js code then nodemon or forever are the two alternatices.
+Forever needs the server to run as root if it is watching for file changes so nodemon seems to work better.
 ## More
 Errors are written to a local database.
 To view go to http://[server]:8080/public/toolbox.html  Only local computers can access this.

 Only GitHub's IP range can access the server and also the Secret is checked.

-Any feedback would be tremendously useful.
+Any feedback to githubpuller@seethespark.com would be tremendously useful.